Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ho Chi Minh City: Cai luong artist Minh Vuong expressed his feelings when reuniting with his "stage soulmate" Le Thuy in a live show celebrating 60 years of singing, on the evening of March 16.

-During the Minh Vuong - Khoi Nguyen vọng cổ performance at Ben Thanh Theater, Le Thuy was one of the most anticipated guests.
-The pair of artists re-enacted the play To Anh Nguyet (played by Tran Huu Trang) with the excerpt of Mr. Minh meeting Nguyet again when he was old, hoping to make up for past mistakes.
+During the performance of Minh Vuong - Khoi Nguyen vọng cổ at Ben Thanh Theater, Le Thuy was one of the most anticipated guests.
+The artist duo re-enacted the play To Anh Nguyet (playwright Tran Huu Trang) with the excerpt of Mr. Minh meeting Nguyet again when he was old, hoping to make up for his past mistakes.
 In the final scene, Minh leaned on his cane, said goodbye to leave, Nguyet looked at the trembling gait of her former lover with regret.

 After the final scene, Minh Vuong teased Le Thuy by pretending to go straight backstage so that she had to hold him back, and together they held hands to greet the audience.
 Receiving a bouquet of flowers from a fan, he gave it to his co-star and said: "That's why Le Thuy and I can't be apart."